Showing posts with label Coeliac. Show all posts

 Living a gluten free life

-Coeliac UK Awareness Week 2022
+May is Coeliac UK Awareness Month 2025

-Coeliac UK Awareness Week 2022
+May is Coeliac UK Awareness Month

-Coeliac Disease ('Celiac' in the USA and Canada) is a lifelong autoimmune condition, where the immune system mistakenly attacks healthy tissue.
+Coeliac Disease ('Celiac' in the USA and Canada) is a lifelong autoimmune condition where the immune system mistakenly attacks healthy tissue.
 In Coeliac Disease the immune system mistakes substances found inside gluten as a threat to the body and attacks them.
-This can trigger a number of painful, horrible, stressful and uncomfortable symptoms.
+This can trigger a number of painful, horrible, and uncomfortable symptoms.

 Living a gluten free life